microsoft/vscode-docs/docs/setup/osx.md

 ## Updates

-VS Code has a monthly release [cadence](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aiteration-plan) and supports auto-update when a new release is available.
+VS Code ships monthly [releases](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aiteration-plan) and supports auto-update when a new release is available.
 If you're prompted by VS Code, accept the newest update and it will get installed (you won't need to do anything else to get the latest bits).
 If you'd rather control VS Code updates manually, see [How do I opt out of auto-updates](/docs/supporting/faq.md#how-do-i-opt-out-of-vs-code-autoupdates).

 ## Next Steps

 Once you have installed VS Code, these topics will help you learn more about VS Code:

-* [Installing Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, and TypeScript as well as tools like Yeoman.
+* [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript and tools like Yeoman.
 * [The Basics](/docs/editor/codebasics.md) - A quick orientation around VS Code.
-* [User/Workspace Settings](/docs/customization/userandworkspace.md) - Learn how to configure VS Code to your preferences through user and workspace settings.
+* [User/Workspace Settings](/docs/customization/userandworkspace.md) - Learn how to configure VS Code to your preferences settings.

 ## Common Questions